rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

   - UI element colors (buttons, counters, text)
   - All interactive elements and indicators

+### 🎁 Bonus

+Add your personal touch!
+Implement a creative feature, polish the user experience, or showcase exceptional design skills.
+You can choose from (but not limited to) the following ideas for bonus features:

+- Background music
+- New game mode (i.e. Zen mode - no timer, no score, no assists)
+- Custom themes (i.e. Halloween theme)
+- Visual combo indicators
+- Achievement system
+- Progress visualization
+- Hint system improvements
+- Interactive tutorial
+- Easter eggs

 ## Main technical requirements 💻

 - Initially, the `body` in the `index.html` file must be empty (only a script tag is allowed). **All necessary elements must be generated using JavaScript.**